MWeldonLD/impossible-toggle-switch/README.md

 ## Identifiers / User Data
 If you followed the steps above, your project is already sending user data to LaunchDarkly

-- The below code inside `index.html` is one example of defined User identifiers, the (name + key) are the identifying values sent to LaunchDarkly
+- The below code inside `script.js` is one example of defined User identifiers, the (name + key) are the identifying values sent to LaunchDarkly

 ![User Identifiers](img/user-identifiers.png)

-- Optional, edit the (name + key) values in your `index.html` as shown in the example below and re-run the project to send additional unique users to LaunchDarkly for targeting
+- Optional, edit the (name + key) values in your `script.js` as shown in the example below and re-run `index.html` to send additional unique users to LaunchDarkly for targeting (additional user identifiers and unique key hashing are also available)

 ![Additional User](img/additional-user.png)